 Stephen F. Austin Experimental Forest

-Research topics at this forest, which is owned by the USDA Forest Service, currently range from wildlife to soils to hardwoods to birds.
-Over the years, researchers here established effective control methods for undesirable hardwoods, and they’ve contributed much of our knowledge about managing southern forests for wildlife.
+Research topics at this forest range from wildlife to soils to hardwoods to birds.
+Through the years, researchers here have established effective control methods for undesirable hardwoods, and they’ve contributed much of our knowledge about managing southern forests for wildlife.

 Research focuses at the lab include: